lightoj-dev/problem-tutorials/1289/en.md

                 a++;
             }

-            ans *= pow(p, a - 1); //multiplying by a-1 since we took these primes
+            ans *= pow(p, a - 1); //multiplying by p^(a-1) since we took these primes once before
-            //once before.
         }

-        //answer is already calculated modulo 2^32
-        //because of taking unsigned integer
+        //answer is already calculated modulo 2^32 because of taking unsigned integer printf("%lld\n", ans);
-        printf("%lld\n", ans);
     }
 }